publishpress/PublishPress-Planner/readme.txt

 * [PublishPress Planner Pro](https://publishpress.com/publishpress) is the plugin for managing and scheduling WordPress content.
 * [PublishPress Revisions Pro](https://publishpress.com/revisions) allows you to update your published pages with teamwork and precision.
 * [PublishPress Series Pro](https://publishpress.com/series) enables you to group content together into a series.
+* [PublishPress Shortlinks Pro](https://publishpress.com/shortlinks) allows you to create custom URLs for your posts and external links.
-* [PublishPress Statuses Pro](https://publishpress.com/series) enables you to create additional publishing steps for your posts.
+* [PublishPress Statuses Pro](https://publishpress.com/statuses) enables you to create additional publishing steps for your posts.

 Together, these plugins are a suite of powerful publishing tools for WordPress.
 If you need to create a professional workflow in WordPress, with moderation, revisions, permissions and more... then you should try PublishPress.